githubtraining/introduction-to-github-apps/responses/01_defining-webhooks-apis.md

 ## Breaking down the WIP app components

-- **Electricity**: Since this is a Probot app, the power to run comes from hosting and deployment that the creators of the app had to set up.
-We don't need to worry about this unless we build an app ourselves.
+- **Electricity**: Since this is a Probot app, the power to run comes from deployment, set up by the app creators.
+We don't need to worry about this until we build an app ourselves.
 - **Standard behaviors**: GitHub has a list of [documented actions](https://developer.github.com/webhooks/#events) that can alert an app.
 - **Location**: Apps are designed to look for those actions in whichever repositories they've been installed.
 - **Notification service**: If the expected action occurs, a notification delivery is sent to the app as a webhook payload -- a specific set of data transmitted via GitHub's API.